timnd08/convNet-dream-eeg-classification/README.md

 #### Requirements
 * Python 3.7
 * Other dependencies can be found in requirements.txt
-* Instal by running `pip install -r requirements.txt`
+* Install by running `pip install -r requirements.txt`

 ### CNN architecture